AllAboutLearningPress/Photo-Storage-and-Gallery/README.md

 ### Login page

 JS for login page in separated to its own file (`login.js`), though there's currently no JS there.

+### Side-by-side image comparision

+It uses a lib called `img-comparison-slider`, which when bundled with webpack generates 2 additional chunks.
+1 of them is actually used and gets loaded dynamically.
+This is a side effect of how the lib is written and might be fixed in the lib in a future (I reported the issue).
+Generally it's not much of a problem, just note that these additional chunks need to be present